 Nearest stops: Tha Tien ferry terminal and Sanam Chai MRT Blue Line.

 Wat Arun, translated as the Temple of Dawn, is an iconic Bangkok attraction and one of the most Instagrammable places in Bangkok.
-This fascinating Buddhist temple, located along the Chao Phraya River, acquires its name from the Hindu god Aruna, often exemplified as the radiations of the rising sun.
+This fascinating Buddhist temple, located along the Chao Phraya River, acquires its name from the Hindu god Aruna, often exemplified as the rising sun’s radiations.

 The central piece of Wat Arun Temple is the Khmer-like tower you can mostly see in Cambodia, adorned with several layers of colorful porcelain mosaic and statues.
 Therefore, it looks more like a pagoda/stupa than a temple.
 You can walk up the very steep steps to have a breathtaking view of the river shore and the courtyard.